Bilirubin in Urine Causes Symptoms and Treatments: Detection and More

 · Liver disease: Hepatitis, cirrhosis, liver failure, and fatty liver disease impair bilirubin processing.

-· Biliary obstruction: Gallstones or tumors blocking the bile ducts can cause bilirubin buildup.
+· Biliary obstruction: Gallstones, gallbladder disease, or tumors such as pancreatic cancer blocking the bile ducts can cause bilirubin buildup.

-· Hemolysis: Excessive red blood cell breakdown releases bilirubin into the bloodstream.
+· Hemolysis: Excessive red blood cell breakdown releases unconjugated bilirubin into the bloodstream.

 · Genetic disorders: Conditions like Gilbert’s syndrome affect bilirubin metabolism.